 Each of these objectives come packed with their own set of priority interventions, baseline values, performance indicators, activities, time-frame, accountability, and means of verification.

 To highlight how in-depth Belize has gone about designing its current HRH strategic plan, we’ve outlined in the following part some of the most important elements of note that pertain to each of its five main objectives.

 Leadership and governance capacity in HRH aims to harness all that is required to make available appropriately skilled health workers in the right place, at the right time.
 Under this strategic objective, the Ministry of Health aims to strengthen its capacity to effectively plan and manage the national health workforce at the central and district level.

 Develop conditions and capacity for HRH

-Inequities persist in the availability, distribution and quality of the health workforce.
+Inequities persist in the availability, distribution, and quality of the health workforce.
 Poor retention rates in underserved areas, high mobility and migration, precarious working conditions, and low productivity, all hinder progress in the expansion of quality health services.

 Increase investment in HRH

 Any investment that improves the health of the population also has the added benefit of improving the overall health of the economy.
-Therefore, adequate funding, with specific regulations for the health sector, will enable the offer of quality jobs with improved package of benefits, expansion of scholarship and employment opportunities, and the improvement of health care facilities.
+Therefore, adequate funding, with specific regulations for the health sector, will enable the offer of quality jobs with an improved package of benefits, expansion of scholarship and employment opportunities, and the improvement of health care facilities.